Grant Park Chorus Auditions

 3. Refundable deposit check of $75, made payable to Grant Park Music Festival.
 Please include "Chorus Auditions" on the memo line.

-If an audition is granted, your audition time will be confirmed once your deposit check has been received.
-Your original, un-cashed check will be returned to you at the audition.
-If you must cancel a confirmed time, your check will be destroyed if you notify the Festival office 48 hours in advance of your audition.
+- Your original, un-cashed check will be returned to you at your audition.
+If you must cancel a confirmed audition time, your check will be destroyed if you notify the Festival office 24 hours in advance of your audition.

 We provide an accompanist and original parts of the excerpts at all auditions.
-Please bring two copies of your solo pieces (in a 3-ring binder) for the accompanist and for Christopher Bell.
+Please bring two copies of your solo pieces (in 3-ring binders) for the accompanist and for Christopher Bell.
 The copies must be in the key in which the piece will be performed.